Jan 04, 2023

 416 Range Not Satisfiable

 This status code denotes that the server can’t fulfill the value specified in the request’s Range header field.
 It may occur because the resource doesn’t contain the range or its value is invalid.

 417 Expectation Failed

-The server can’t fulfill the requirements stated in the Expect request-header field.
+The inbound server gives this response code when it can’t meet the requirements indicated in the Expect request-header field.

 422 Unprocessable Entity